angular/angular/packages/core/src/render3/HOST.md

 # Change Detection

 Change detection describes the act of dirty checking the components and reflecting its state to the component's view.
-Each view (component's template) has a change detector attach to it which can detect changes in the component and reflect those changes to the DOM.
+Each view (component's template) has a change detector attached to it which can detect changes in the component and reflect those changes to the DOM.
 For convenience the change detectors are attached in a tree which reflects the logical tree of components in the DOM.
 The implication is that triggering the change detection on the root component will in turn trigger the change detection on the child components as well.
 The following API shows how the change detectors can be attach/detached, change detected and marked dirty.